 - Conducted according to ethical principles

-The Graduate Student Handbook provides a complete description of the DNP scholarly project .
+The MS(N) and DNP and Graduate Certificate Student Handbook provides a complete description of the DNP scholarly project .